ssbc/netsim/commands.md

 can be read below.

 ### Command Parameter Legend
-The listing below provides brief explanations of the various parameters that are provided to the network simulator commands when writing test files.
+The listing below provides brief explanations of various commands and their parameters provided by the network simulator and used when writing test files.

 * `<name>` is non-spaced name used to refer to the same test puppet (i.e. an ssb identity),
 * `<seqno>` is a sequence number as derived from the log of a particular peer e.g. 1, 2, 5, 1337